Leo Stasica

-Leo Walter Stasica (June 15, 1916 - September 1982) was an American professional football running back and quarterback in the National Football League for the Brooklyn Dodgers, the Washington Redskins, and the Boston Yanks.
-He attended the University of Illinois and the University of Colorado.
-Stasica was drafted in the third round of the 1941 NFL draft with the 24th overall pick.
+Leo Walter Stasica (June 15, 1916 – September 1982) was an American professional football player who was a running back and quarterback in the National Football League for the Brooklyn Dodgers, the Washington Redskins, and the Boston Yanks.
+He played college football for the Illinois Fighting Illini and Colorado Buffaloes.
+Stasica was selected in the third round of the 1941 NFL draft with the 24th overall pick.